What health services are available to students?

 What methods of payment will you accept?

-You may pay by cash, check or credit/debit card, or charge to your student account.
+You may pay by check, credit/debit card, or charge to your student account.

 Do I need an appointment or can I walk in?